Biomass

 Quantity icon.

-The minimum to make a plant viable is 2,400 tonnes per year after drying.
+The minimum to make a plant commercially viable is 4,000 tonnes per year after drying.

 Current uses